Quantitative and Qualitative

 • How many people attended?

-• How much did the cost?
+• How much did the training program cost?

 • How many workshops did you complete?